 French Onion Soup For Two

 French Onion Soup is a classic that’s always in season!
-This version is scaled perfectly for a lovely dinner for two.
+This version is scaled perfectly for a lovely date night dinner for two.
 Start your romantic meal with this lovely soup, then serve these over-the-top Beef Tenderloin Fillets and Creme Brulee for dessert!

 “This.
 Was.
 Amazing.
 It tasted as good as I had hoped it would!
 I love that it’s a smaller quantity, too.”